Gareth-McGirr/Portfolio-Project-4-SizzleAndSteak/README.md

 ![Delete Booking](docs/readme_images/delete-booking.PNG)

 Favicon
-    * A site wide favicon will be implemented with .....
+    * A site wide favicon was implemented.
-    * This will provide an image in the the tabs header to allow the user to easily identify the website if they have multiple tabs open.
+    * This provides an image in the tabs header to allow the user to easily identify the website if they have multiple tabs open.

 ![Favicon](docs/readme_images/favicon.PNG)